gustavospcosta/js2/README.md

 ## Code Description
 <p align="justify">
 The code is organized into various async functions.
 The `dateTimeInfo` function retrieves and formats the current date and time.
 The `formatLogName` function creates a log file name based on specific session and chat ID.
 The `createLogDirectories` function builds necessary directories for logging by date, year, month, and day, while `validateDir` validates or creates required directories for sessions.
-Additionally, there are functions to create a Winston logger (`createMyLogger`) and to log specific text messages (`logWpp`), all tailored to handle chat interactions.
+Additionally, there are functions to create a Winston logger (`createMyLogger`) and to log specific text messages (`logWpp`).
 Error handling is integrated within each function to ensure robust performance.
 </p>

 ## Getting Started